2023 Solar Incentives Guide for Hershey, PA - Tax Credits & Rebates

 EcoWatch's Hershey, PA Solar Incentives FAQs

-Solar energy is renewable — by switching where you get your energy, you can help lessen the strain on our planet's resources.
-Solar panels can also reduce the CO2 emissions from your home by 250 pounds yearly, or roughly 5,000 pounds in 20 years.
+Solar energy is renewable — by switching where you get your energy, you help reduce the strain on our planet's resources.
+You can also lower the CO2 emissions from your home by 250 pounds annually, or roughly 5,000 pounds in 20 years.

 When does the federal solar tax credit end?